mcwreath31/Quantitative-Methods-Review/README.md

 # Quantitative-Methods-Review

-Review of fundamental quantative methods for finanical application
+Review of fundamental quantitative methods for finanical application